Population ageing: Around the world

-Well-being and social policies
+Economics of ageing

 The economic effects of an ageing population are considerable.
+Nowadays, more and more people are paying attention to the economic issues and social policy challenges related to the elderly population.
 Older people have higher accumulated savings per head than younger people but spend less on consumer goods.
 Depending on the age ranges at which the changes occur, an ageing population may thus result in lower interest rates and the economic benefits of lower inflation.
 Some economists in Japan see advantages in such changes, notably the opportunity to progress automation and technological development without causing unemployment, and emphasise a shift from GDP to personal well-being.

 However, population ageing also increases some categories of expenditure, including some met from public finances.
 The largest area of expenditure in many countries is now health care, whose cost is likely to increase dramatically as populations age.
-This would present governments with hard choices between higher taxes, including a possible reweighing of tax from earnings to consumption and a reduced government role in providing health care.
+This would present governments with hard choices between higher taxes, including a possible reweighing of tax from earnings to consumption and a reduced government role in providing health care.The working population will face greater pressure, and a portion of their taxes will have to be used to pay for healthcare and pensions for the elderly.
 However, recent studies in some countries demonstrate the dramatic rising costs of health care are more attributable to rising drug and doctor costs and the higher use of diagnostic testing by all age groups, not to the ageing population that is often claimed.

 The second-largest expenditure of most governments is education, with expenses that tend to fall with an ageing population, especially as fewer young people would probably continue into tertiary education as they would be in demand as part of the work force.

 Social security systems have also begun to experience problems.
 Earlier defined benefit pension systems are experiencing sustainability problems because of the increased longevity.
 The extension of the pension period was not paired with an extension of the active labour period or a rise in pension contributions, which has resulted in a decline of replacement ratios.